Do you know what your environmental footprint is? How do you feel about it? Are you doing your best to live and travel sustainably?

 We will plant:

-• 🌲 1 tree for every new reply in the community forum
+- 🌲 1 tree for every ten new topics or replies in the community forum

 We’re not only doing this for new signups and forum posts going forward, but have also counted all signups and forum activity since the launch of the Nomad Gate community!

-Starting in 2022, we’re also planting from 1,000 to 3,000 trees per Golden Visa investor sourcing their investment through Nomad Gate.
+Starting in 2022, we’re also planting up to 1,000 trees per Golden Visa investor sourcing their investment through Nomad Gate.

 (updated quarterly)